huntdatacenter/docs/docs/governance/tingweek.md

 ### Lab ting

-This is our allting that focuses on **user experience inside labs**, and communication between lab users and with us.
+This is our allting were we focuses on the **user experience inside labs**, and communication between lab users and with us.
 All active lab users, lab leaders and lab coordinators are invited for information, feedback and discussions on all aspects of existing, planned and future services.

-### Coordinator ting
+### Data space ting

-This is the Ting where we appoint time to discuss scientific coordination as a premise to make science fly.
-The discussions are focused on **cross-lab coordination in data spaces**, including coordination of compliance, data, technologies, knowledge and financial aspects.
+This is the Ting where we appoint time to evolve scientific organization and **cross-lab coordination in data spaces**, including coordination of compliance, data, technologies, knowledge and financial aspects.
+The original Coordinator ting changed name to Data space ting in Ting week #5 to reflect contractual roles in the new services model.

 ### Enterprise ting